Minimum support price (India): Determinants of MSP

 While recommending price policy of various commodities under its mandate, the Commission for Agricultural Costs and Prices (CACP) keeps in mind the various Terms of Reference (ToR) given to it in 2009.

 According to the terms of reference, the Commission has been advised to keep a few points in mind when recommending the price policy.
 This includes incentivising the farmer for production as per national requirements, allowing for the rational use of resources, the impact on wages, cost of living and product competitiveness.
 The Commission can also recommend non-price measures and ways to make the price policy implementation effective.
 However, sometimes there are large variations between what is recommended by the CACP, and what is declared by the government due to selective politics.

 There are a number of different ways MSP is calculated and it is not always clear what is intended in policy documents such as 2018 Union budget of India.

 Commodities under MSP

-A total of 23 commodities are covered by MSP mechanism:
+A total of 23 commodities are covered by MSP mechanism: including FRP for Sugarcane.